 There’s a printed version of the manual in the box.
 You can also download a PDF version directly from NextoDI’s website.

 You can find the latest firmware on NextoDI’s website.
-The organization on that page isn’t the best, but you can quickly pick out the relevant ones for the NPS-10.
+The organization on that page isn’t the best, but you can quickly pick out the relevant downloads for the NPS-10.

 Having used the NPS-10 for a while now, I have to say I’m impressed.
 I’ve found it to be a no-nonsense, reliable, and exceedingly useful tool.
 It’s an all-business device–the engineers weren’t distracted by adding bells and whistles that don’t help its core functionality.
 So this isn’t something that’s going to double as a portable movie viewer or include image editing functions.
 There’s no wireless transfer, and you can’t use it as a wifi hub.
 But for backing up photos and videos on the go, I’ve found it to work beautifully.